-Sponsored by the Monsanto Fund, a philanthropic arm of Bayer, the Grow Rural Education program helped the elementary school purchase new labs, equipment and resources for STEM classes with the funding.
+Sponsored by the Bayer Fund, the Grow Rural Education program helped the elementary school purchase new labs, equipment and resources for STEM classes with the funding.

 But, it’s not just this one student.
 The impact of implementing new technologies for learning STEM in elementary schools is much more far-reaching.
 When surveyed, students at the school indicated a much higher interest in science and enjoyed the hands-on lessons.
 Students’ science grades also improved through tests and lab reports.
 The program has even impacted science teachers by providing them with new resources to improve teaching strategies and techniques.

 Benefits of STEM in Elementary Schools

 Advancements in science, technology, engineering and mathematics are growing rapidly, leading to a steady increase in occupations within these fields.
 The education system in America has to keep pace with these advancements in order to prepare children for successful futures with exciting, innovative career opportunities.
 And with grants for rural schools from America’s Farmers Grow Rural Education program, that’s exactly what schools like Maxwell Elementary are doing!

 Introducing STEM in elementary school curriculum is particularly important.
 Developing foundational habits for STEM learning in early education introduces young, developing minds to creative problem solving, scientific linear thinking and inventiveness.
 Hands-on activities like the new Science Learning Stations at Maxwell Elementary help to foster a child’s love of STEM learning by making it a fun, interactive process.